amaury1093/hackatom-stargate-workshop/README.md

 starport build
 ```

-At the end of this step, you should have a folder structure similar to the `step1/` folder.
+At the end of this step, you should have a folder content similar to the `step1/` folder.

 > Note: For the sake of this tutorial, the app in the `step1/` folder has been renamed ~`blog`~ -> `step1`

-## Step 2
+## Step 2: Create your own `x/blog` module.

 ```bash
 # Add a new "post" type to your x/blog module, with fields "title" and "body"